pratikzambare76/pratikzambare76/README.md

 ---

-### 👨‍💻 About Me :
+👨‍💻 About Me :
-- 💻 Passionate Software Developer with a love for turning ideas into reality through code.
+💻 Passionate Software Developer with a love for turning ideas into reality through code.

-- 🔭 Currently working on a **Keeper app** .
+🔧 Currently working on: A Keeper App using React.js & Tailwind CSS.

+📚 Currently learning: The MERN Stack – MongoDB, Express.js, React.js, and Node.js.

-- 🤝 Actively looking to collaborate on meaningful **Open Source Projects**.
+🤝 Actively looking to collaborate on meaningful Open Source Projects.

-- 📫 Reach me at: **pratikzambare76@gmail.com**
+📫 Reach me at: pratikzambare76@gmail.com

-- 🧠 I enjoy solving logical problems, experimenting with UI/UX designs, and learning new technologies.
+🧠 I enjoy solving logical problems, experimenting with UI/UX designs, and learning new technologies.

-- 💬 I believe in continuous learning and sharing knowledge with others.
+💬 I believe in continuous learning and sharing knowledge with others.

-- 🎯 Long-term goal: Become a **Full Stack + AI Developer** and contribute to impactful tech innovations.
+🎯 Long-term goal: Become a Full Stack + AI Developer and contribute to impactful tech innovations.

-- ⚡ **Fun Fact**: I'm an introvert-type person and a total overthinker 🤯 — but that makes me deeply focused and thoughtful in everything I do!
+⚡ Fun Fact: I'm an introvert-type person and a total overthinker 🤯 — but that makes me deeply focused and thoughtful in everything I do!

-- 🧩 Outside coding, I love introspective thinking, minimalist design, and bingeing on tech documentaries.
+🧩 Outside coding, I love introspective thinking, minimalist design, and bingeing on tech documentaries.

 ---